macethic/QR_Code/README.md

 =======
 Usage:

-Run the below command to install the dependencies sudo pip install qrcode
+Run the below command to install the dependencies: sudo pip install qrcode

-In Terminal cd to the directory and run the below command qr <filename> <text_content>
+In Terminal cd to the directory and run the below command: qr <filename> <text_content>

 Eg: qr sample vikneshwaren.u@gmail.com